Current Grinnell Students

-Regularly review the status of required documents.
+The financial aid application process opens around Oct.
+1 annually.
+You should regularly review the status of the required documents.
 New documents may be added, especially after filing your FAFSA, or the status of a document may change.
-Log in to the online financial aid office and click on the menu to find the Documents and Messages tab.
-On the top of the screen, check to be sure you are in the 2022–23 academic year.
+Log in to the online financial aid office (student login required) and click on the menu to find the My Documents and Aid Messages tab.
+On the top of the screen, check to be sure you are viewing the 2023–24 academic year.

 Should I submit my parents’ 2021 federal tax returns and W-2 forms?

-Do not submit 2021 federal tax documents unless estimated 2021 income was used for your current year (2021–22) financial aid.
-If this applies to you, the documents will be listed on the Documents and Messages section of the online financial aid office and should be submitted directly to the Office of Financial Aid.
+Do not submit 2022 federal tax documents unless estimated 2022 income was used for your current year (2022–23) financial aid.
+If this applies to you, the documents will be listed on the My Documents and Aid Messages section of the online financial aid office (student login required) and should be submitted directly to the Office of Financial Aid.

 What if my circumstances change?

-If unusual circumstances are affecting your family’s resources (e.g., death of a parent, decrease in parent income, unusually high out-of-pocket medical expenses not paid with pre-tax earnings), it is recommended that you or your parents discuss those circumstances with a financial aid counselor.
+If unusual circumstances are affecting your family’s resources (e.g., death of a parent, decrease in parent income, unusually high out-of-pocket medical expenses), you or your parents should discuss those circumstances with a financial aid counselor.
 If the counselor believes the changes might impact aid eligibility, you may be asked to submit additional documentation.

-Requests for reconsideration can be submitted via our secure upload site.
+Requests for reconsideration after you receive your notification of financial aid eligibility can be submitted via our secure upload site.

 How do I know if my FAFSA has been selected for verification?

 When you receive the email that your FAFSA has been processed, log into your FAFSA and review your Student Aid Report.
-If it indicates your FAFSA was selected for federal verification, log into the online financial aid office to see what additional documentation is required.
-The federal verification webpage provides detailed instructions.
+If it indicates your FAFSA was selected for federal verification, log into the online financial aid office (student login required) to see what additional documentation is required.
+The federal verification web page provides detailed instructions.